fabracht/designPatterns/README.md

 WARNING WINDOWS USERS: Console applications in windows close immediately after they finish running.
 If you are running dotnet on windows, add a Console.Read() to the end of each Main() for each project.

 ## Where would you use such implementations?
-Here are some basic but useful examples.
+Here are some basic but useful topics to remember about each design.

 ### Singleton